 A car service can be booked in advance, they have a flat fee ($73 sedan, $103 SUV), take all methods of payment, and are clean and reliable.
 Atlantis Limousine & airport transfers: https://www.atlantislimo.ca/ or World Class https://www.nslimo.ca/

 We have been informed that UBER taxi's now operate in Halifax.

 Find out if you need a Visa for Canada.
-Please make sure that you ask for a visa permit in plenty of time.
-If you need an invitation letter, please contact the Registration Manager if you didn't request one during the registration process..
+Please make sure that you apply for a visa permit in plenty of time to avoid disappointment.
+If you need an invitation letter, please contact the Registration Manager if you didn't request one during the registration process.

 October, like September, is another mild autumn month in Halifax, Canada, with temperature in the range of an average high of 13.5°C (56.3°F) and an average low of 8.8°C (47.8°F).
 Read more about the climate in Halifax, Nova Scotia.

 Your wellbeing at the congress is important to us.
 Please see further information here.

 Wi-fi is included complimentary for all delegates with the congress venue.
 The network name is Halifax Convention Centre, and the access code will be provided in your joining instructions.
 Please note that once you sign in, the connection will remain for 12 hours after which you will need to sign in again.